What is a herbarium?

 16,000 library books, journals, reprints, maps, and illustrations

 Like all museum collections, herbarium specimens are stored in perpetuity.
 The successful long-term storage of specimens necessitates specialized materials, procedures, and facilities.
-For example, mounting and label papers, folders, storage boxes, inks, and adhesives must all be archival.
-This means that they lack acids and other constituents that may cause the specimens to degrade over time.
+Paper products, inks, and adhesives all strive to be archival, meaning they are durable and lack constituents (e.g. acids) that may cause the specimens to significantly degrade over time.
 To further minimize degradation, specimens are stored in tightly sealed cabinets (preferably metal).
 Maintaining a cool, dry storage environment helps reduce the risk of insect and fungal damage to specimens.
-All incoming plant materials, including both field collections and loans of mounted specimens, are frozen at -5° F for 14 days to kill pests.
+All incoming plant materials, including both field collections and loans of mounted specimens, are frozen at 0° to -30°C for 14 days to neutralize pests.
 When an insect infestation occurs, specimens may need to be treated with insecticidal fumigants.
-Light, overcrowded storage, and mishandling by humans may also cause irreversible specimen damage.
+Prolonged exposure to light, overcrowded storage, and mishandling by humans may cause irreversible specimen damage.

 How are herbarium specimens used?